lcpu-club/awesome-rocm/README.md

-# ROCm tutorials
+# Awesome ROCm

-A collection of tutorials for using ROCm.
+A collection of userful information and tutorials for using ROCm.

 ## Collections